 Pastor Robert Fortson is the owner of Fortson Enterprises, which includes an insurance company (Fortson Group, Inc.), an industrial supply company (Fortson Industrial Supply, Co.
 Inc.) and co-owner of a housing development company (Fortson Developers, LLC).

 Bishop Fortson is married to Lady Chiquita McBride Fortson.
-Together they have three sons, Robert Jr., Brian, and Matthew and are loving grandparents to three grandchildren, Ethan, Keegan and Asia.
+Together they have three sons, Robert Jr. (Kaiysha), Brian (Tyranny), and Matthew and are loving grandparents to four grandchildren, Ethan, Keegan, Asia and RF3.